APB is a Global Speaker, Celebrity & Entertainment Agency

 Speech Topics

-Social engineering is involved in most 'hacks', with phishing the number one threat to organisations.
-In this keynote, Dr Jessica Barker explores the psychology, neuroscience and sociology of scams.
+Social engineering is involved in most “hacks,” with phishing remaining the number one threat to organizations.
+In this keynote, Dr. Jessica Barker explores the psychology, neuroscience, and sociology behind scams.

 Why Culture is Key to Cyber Security

 Cyber security culture eats breaches for breakfast.
-In this session, Dr Jessica Barker explains what this really means: what actually is security culture and why is it so important?
+In this session, Dr. Jessica Barker explains what this really means: what security culture is, why it matters, and how it impacts organizations.

-Jessica makes cyber security culture real: it is not something intangible but rather something that we can define, understand, measure and influence.
-She explains why it is the foundation to an organisation's security posture.
+Jessica makes cyber security culture real.
+It is not something intangible, but rather something we can define, understand, measure, and influence.
+She explains why culture is the foundation of an organization’s security posture.

-Participants leave this session with a greater understanding not only of what culture is, but also how they can play a part in building a positive security culture.
-Jessica shares practical advice to help everyone stay safe online at home as well as at work.
+Participants leave this session with a greater understanding of not only what culture is, but also how they can play a role in building a positive security culture.
+Jessica shares practical advice to help everyone stay safe online at home and at work.

-This engaging talk draws on extensive research in the sociology and psychology of fear, as well as real-world case studies.
-Dr Jessica Barker explains why we can't simply scare people into security, but how we can harness human bias to have a more positive impact on cybersecurity awareness, behaviour and culture.
+This engaging keynote draws on extensive research into the sociology and psychology of fear, alongside real-world case studies.
+Dr. Jessica Barker explains why we cannot simply scare people into better security practices, and how we can instead harness human bias to create a more positive impact on cyber security awareness, behaviour, and culture.

 Testimonials